OpenID Connect

 https://<TENANT_NAME>.<DOMAIN_NAME>/open-id

-In the case you are using the default Servitly Mobile App, it is needed to register also a redirect URL having the additional appScheme parameter.
+In the case you are using the default Servitly Mobile App, you also need to register a redirect URL having the additional appScheme parameter.

 <BASE_REDIRECT_URL>?appScheme=servitly

-This is needed by a Google security policy which does not allow invoking auth URLs directly from a mobile app.
-In order to use OpenId login from a Mobile App, the authentication flow pass through the system browser, and finally, the user is redirected to the installed mobile app responding to a certain scheme.
+This is needed by a Google security policy, which does not allow invoking auth URLs directly from a mobile app.
+In order to use OpenID login from a Mobile App, the authentication flow passes through the system browser, and finally, the user is redirected to the installed mobile app responding to a certain scheme.
 The scheme generally corresponds to the name of the tenant, but for the default Servitly App is just servitly.

 Login Experience

-When the user, who needs to log in, presses the button it is redirected to the OpenId authentication flow page, and when authenticated is redirected back to the application.
+When the user, who needs to log in, presses the button, it is redirected to the OpenID authentication flow page, and when authenticated, it is redirected back to the application.

 Once the callback URL is called during the authentication flow, the system searches for a user having the same email, and if found, the user is automatically authorized to access it.